Tracy Park: Modern history

 Charles Raikes Davy died in 1885 and his son, William (1851−1915), inherited the estate.
 The younger Davy moved to St Ann's in Burnham and, by 1897, Tracy Park was unoccupied.
 After his death, the estate passed to his son, William James Davy, who had lived in the United States and Ceylon before joining the Ceylon Rifles at the outbreak of World War I; he fought with them in Gallipoli and France, but was killed in action in 1916.
 After his death, the estate passed to his sister, Helen Hodges (later known as Mrs Arthington-Davy).

 In the family's absence, the house had been let from at least 1912 to Charles Samuel Clarke (1873−1947), a director of the Imperial Tobacco Company, who eventually bought the property from Helen Hodges in 1926.
 In July 1929, it was announced in The Times that the Davy heirlooms from Tracy Park were to be sold by Helen Arthington-Davy.

 The Clark family remained in occupation of Tracy Park until the death of Charles Clark's widow, Elsie, in 1973; the estate was then put up for auction, after which it became a golf and country club hotel with two 18-hole courses, named the Crown and Cromwell.
 As a leisure complex, the estate was sold by Ian and Jane Knipe to TP Resorts in 2005; they bought it back in 2010 and, as of 2014, the Club is owned by Knipe and his wife, Ann.
+In August 2024 it was announced that the estate had been sold to a private buyer and that the golf club would cease to operate as a result.